kuentodocs/kuentodocs.github.io/franzlab/ksweevils.md

 # **Weevils of Kansas**
 {: .no_toc }

 Checklists for the weevils (Curculionoidea) recorded in Kansas.
 Classification based in upcoming BOCUS chapter.
+Interactive versions available in the [Kansas Biodiversity Portal](https://ks.symbiota.org/portal/checklists/checklist.php?clid=9&pid=2).
 {: .fs-5 .fw-200 }

 ---